thebentobot/dotBento/PRIVACYPOLICY.md

 purposes described below.
 We process your personal information for these purposes in reliance on our legitimate business interests, in order to enter into or perform a contract with you, with your consent, and/or for compliance with our legal obligations.
-We use the information we collect or receive:
+We use the information we collect or receive to:

-* **To offer our services to you.** Our Service may need your data, specifically obtained through the Discord API (in that case, we’re referring to Discord End User Data) or voluntarily and directly provided to us.
+* Offer our services to you (including Discord End User Data obtained via the Discord API or information you provide directly).
-* **Request feedback.** We may use your information to request feedback and to contact you about your use of our Services.
+* Request feedback and contact you about your use of our Services.
-* **To send administrative information to you** We may use your personal information to send you product, service and new feature information and/or information about changes to our terms, conditions, and policies.
+* Send administrative information to you (e.g., product, service and new feature information and/or changes to our terms, conditions, and policies).
-* **To protect our Services.** We may use your information as part of our efforts to keep our Services safe and secure (for example, for fraud monitoring and prevention).
+* Protect our Services (e.g., for fraud monitoring and prevention).
-* **To enforce our terms, conditions and policies for business purposes, to comply with legal and regulatory requirements or in connection with our contract.**
+* Enforce our terms, conditions and policies; comply with legal and regulatory requirements; or perform our contract with you.
-* **To respond to legal requests and prevent harm.** If we receive a subpoena or other legal request, we may need to inspect the data we hold to determine how to respond.
+* Respond to legal requests and prevent harm (e.g., in response to a subpoena or other legal process).
+* Authenticate Website users via Discord OAuth and maintain sessions.
+* Operate XP and other features without storing message content.

 The personal information we process may be used for the following purposes:

-* **Discord ID:** We use your Discord ID to identify you among the different Services, and in relation to your "Discord End User Data".
+* **Discord ID:** to identify you across our Services and in relation to your Discord End User Data.
-* **Partial Discord Message Content:** With partial Discord message content, we refer to the content of messages that let you directly interact with our Bot, such as when using commands and keyword notifications.
-We use your partial Discord message content to provide you with the output of such commands.
-* **Full Discord Message Content:** With full Discord message content, we refer to the full content of messages that you send using the Discord App, even when the message is not related to a direct interaction with our Bot.
-We use your full Discord message content to provide specific features that may be offered through our Bot to you, or to other users, such as Notifications.
-* **Other Identifiers:** We may collect other types of identifiers, or contact details, other than your Discord ID if you are directly interacting with us;
-  these identifiers will only be used to process specific inquiries, and may be deleted after the inquiry is complete.
-* **Other Discord End User Data:** We may collect, store, and process other types of content you share with Discord, and that is further provided to us through the Discord API, to provide specific features related to our Services.

-Hereafter, we also provide some additional remarks on how we process your data in relation to some specific use cases:
+* **Discord OAuth profile fields (username/discriminator where applicable and avatar URL):** to create and maintain your Website account and personalize your experience.

+We do not access or store Discord message content for our features at this time.
+If we introduce a feature that requires processing message content in the future, we will update this policy and clearly describe the scope and retention.

+**Specific use cases:**

-* **Discord User Profile:** Your username, profile picture, and any data related to your Discord user profile is provided from the Discord API based on your Discord ID, only when needed;
+* **Discord User Profile:** Your username, profile picture, and any data related to your Discord user profile is provided via the Discord API based on your Discord ID, only when needed.
-* **Statistics:** When statistics are provided by our Services, we only keep aggregated and anonymized data into our database.
+* **Statistics:** When statistics are provided by our Services, we only keep aggregated and anonymized data in our database.
+* **Website Accounts:** When you sign in with Discord on the Website, we create an account record containing your Discord user ID, username (and discriminator where applicable), and avatar URL.

+---

 ## How your information may be shared

-**In Short:**  We only share information with your consent, to comply with laws, to provide you with services, to protect your rights, or to fulfill business obligations.
+**In short:** We only share information with your consent, to comply with laws, to provide you with services, to protect your rights, or to fulfill business obligations.